chargebee/chargebee-rails-subscriptions/README.md

 ##Sync plans

-Currently we do not support webhook notifications for addition, update and removal of Plans.
+Currently Chargebee does not support webhook notifications for addition, update and removal of Plans.
 However, this gem comes with a rake task to sync plans between Chargebee and your application.
 Hence, each time a plan is created in Chargebee, it will automatically be synced with your application.
 In the future, we will have webhooks events in place to support plan related operations.
-Once that'ss done, the rake task’s code will be included as part of the event handler.
+Once that's done, the rake task’s code will be included as part of the event handler.

 The plans can be synced to your application using the following command: